-Let’s see, there’s “Click it or Ticket!”
-“No Belt, No Brains,” and “What’s Holding You Back?”
-But no matter how you say it, one thing is clear: Buckling up on every ride is the single most important thing a family can do to stay safe in the car.
+Do you use your seat belt on every ride?
+Buckling up on every ride is the single most important thing a family can do to stay safe in the car.
 Here are a few tips to make buckling up a part of every car ride.

-- Be sure your kids are ready for a seat belt by giving them the following Safety Belt Fit Test:
+- Find out if your child is ready for the seat belt alone by doing the Safety Belt Fit Test:

-- Your children’s knees should bend at the edge of the seat when their backs and bottoms are against the vehicle seat back.
+- Check knees and feet.
+Your child’s knees should bend at the edge of the seat when her back and bottom are against the vehicle seat back.
 Her feet should touch the floor for comfort and stability.

-- The vehicle lap belt should fit across the upper thighs; and
+- Check the lap belt.
+The vehicle lap belt must fit snugly across the hips or upper thighs.

 - Be a good example.
 We know that when adults wear seat belts, kids wear seat belts.
 So be a good example and buckle up for every ride.
 Be sure everyone in the vehicle buckles up, too.

 Learn more about other areas of safety in and around cars, including car seat safety and booster seat safety; how to protect your kids from heatstroke in cars; driveway safety; how to avoid getting trapped in the trunk; and how to prepare teens and preteens for driving before they get behind the wheel.